debug-evac/assembler_lib/man/assembler-format.5.md

 Directives are used in data sections and always prefixed with a dot (`.`).
 Some common directives are supported and mainly the ones that can be used to store data in the data section.
-The arguments can be either immediates or labels.
-The arguments are separated by commas (`,`) or commas with a space (`, `).
-The directive instruction and arguments are separated by one or more spaces.

 For some directives the argument is a string, which is delimited by quotation marks.
 Otherwise general rules apply here as well.